 Depending on which boat you catch from Rhodes, Kalymnos is between two and five hours away.
-Apparently, Kalymnos is the wealthiest island in the Dodecanese chain, and one of the most wealthiest overall in Greece.
+Apparently, Kalymnos island, Greece is one of the most wealthiest overall in Greece.
 I was lucky to be afforded the opportunity to visit this island on behalf of my Rough Guide research.

 Not many British tourists visit Kalymnos, even though it is reachable by airplane.
-Mainly German, Scandinavian and French tourits come here.
+The small airport is located near Panormous in the west of the island.
+Mainly German, Scandinavian and French tourists come here.

 Pserimos is just off the coast of Kalymnos and can be visited in a day.
 There’s not a lot here; the odd taverna and beautiful beaches.